 The data frame needs to have one row for each transition in the multi-state

 model.
-An additional column strata
+An additional column strata (numeric) is needed to describe

 for each transition to which stratum it belongs.
 The name has to be

-, even if in the original coxph
+strata, even if in the original coxph call another variable

 was used.
 For details refer to de Wreede, Fiocco & Putter (2010).
 So far,

-the results have been checked only for the "breslow"
+the results have been checked only for the "breslow" method of

-dealing with ties in coxph
+dealing with ties in coxph, so this is

 recommended.